ModByDaylight/Documentation/docs/Development/ModdingGuides/Meshes/SkeletalMesh.md

 ![](https://images-ext-2.discordapp.net/external/aHO1nQ_Mz4-lg48MPivnC5yDjQMqIMH7zccCU9q3kbQ/https/media.discordapp.net/attachments/833812099263627335/833852232449261578/unknown.png)

 5. Find a skeletal mesh you want to replace.
-Open the skeletal mesh and export it with CTRL + x.
+Open the skeletal mesh and export it with ++ctrl+x++.
 Keep default settings.
 6. Find the exported skeletal mesh.
 You can find where it exported in UModel by going to `Tools` → `Open export folder`.

 ## Part 2: Replacing the Mesh